CosmWasm/sylvia-book/src/basics/query.md

 `QueryMsg` is an enum that will contain every `query` declared in your expanded `impl`.
-Thanks to that you can focus solely on defining the behavior of the contract on receiving a message, and you can leave it to `sylvia` to generate the messages and the `dispatch`.
+Thanks to that you can focus solely on defining the behavior of the contract on receiving a message, and you can leave it to ^sylvia to generate the messages and the `dispatch`.

 Note that our enum has no type assigned to the only `Count` variant.
 Typically in Rust, we create variants without additional `{}` after the variant name.
 Here the